Deadshot0x7/umberlla/README.md

 ```
 command        command descriptation
 -sms            start the sms bombing
 -ph             start the phone bombing
--update         Update the script
+-update         update the script

 ```
 # like